 A few months ago we headed out to the Monte Cristo townsite to explore Glacier Basin, a rough hike that sees far fewer hikers than nearby Gothic Basin.
 Complete with waterfalls, wildflowers and relics of Monte Cristo’s mining past, we wasted no time clambering up into this alpine cirque.
-NOTE: The US Forest Service will be closing Monte Cristo in the spring of 2013 for a cleanup operation that will last until 2015.
+NOTE: The US Forest Service will be closing Monte Cristo in the fall of 2013 for a cleanup operation that will last until 2015.
 During this time both townsite and this approach to Glacier Basin will be closed.

 This is not an easy hike, and it is likely a little too long for most day hikers.
 Some of the distance can be removed by biking to Monte Cristo, but hauling your bike across the South Fork Sauk River isn’t for everyone.
 However, this does make for a decent weekend backpacking trip, and you’re unlikely to meet too many other folks on this less-traveled trail.

 There's a lot more to Glacier Basin, and you can learn all about it in our book, Hiking Through History Washington.
 You'll find a trail map, route descriptions, history, and more for this and many more hikes throughout the State.
 Help support hikingwithmybrother.com and the work we do by picking up a copy!